 - Philosopher and cultural theorist Slavoj Zizek has a fondness for gallows humor.
 It was part of the language of academics living in the East Bloc, and his fondness for this type of humor carries through.
 He's also argued that in many circumstances, like the Holocaust, the monstrosity of the situation is "too strong for tragedy", and so the only decent response is one of comedy, ridiculing the brutality of the situation.

-- Christopher Hitchens, during his losing battle with cancer, loved this trope - he announced he had it in an article called "Topic of Cancer," and said that, because his cancer was so developed he had "joined the cancer elite."
+- During his losing battle with cancer, he announced he had it in an article called "Topic of Cancer," and said that, because his cancer was so developed he had "joined the cancer elite."
 He also said: "I make preparations for living and dying every day.
 But with the emphasis on not dying, and on acting as though I was going to carry on living."

 - Add firefighters and EMTs to the other occupations that do it.
 Stand near some firefighters as a building, despite best efforts, burns to the ground and almost inevitably someone will ask who brought the marshmallows.